stomp-js/stomp-js.github.io/api-docs-gen/README-src.md

 # Navigating through the API docs

-The API docs cover three libraries:
+The API docs cover the following libraries:

 - @stomp/stompjs
-- @stomp/rx-stomp - builds over @stomp/stompjs
+- @stomp/rx-stomp - builds over @stomp/stompjs with RxJS primitives

 The documentation for classes also indicates which library each of the classes belongs.
 See the [guides](/) for more information and tutorials.